soumukhe/ai_ml/youtube-shorts-analyzer/README.md

 # 📊 YouTube Shorts Analyzer

-A powerful tool that analyzes YouTube channels and extracts information about their Shorts videos, including view counts and titles.
-Features both a command-line interface and a modern web interface built with Streamlit.
+A powerful tool that analyzes YouTube channels and extracts information about their Shorts videos, featuring a modern web interface with a card-based layout for easy viewing and copying of video titles.

 ## Features

-- 🌐 Web Interface with Streamlit
+- 🌐 Modern Web Interface with Streamlit
-- 📊 Channel Statistics Analysis
+- 📊 Channel Statistics Dashboard
 - 📱 YouTube Shorts Data Extraction
-- 📋 One-Click Copy for Video Titles
+- 🎨 Card-Based Grid Layout
-- 📈 View Count Analysis
+- 📋 One-Click Copy for Video Titles with Toast Notifications
-- 🎨 Clean Card-Based UI
+- 👁️ View Count Analysis with Visual Indicators
-- 💻 Command Line Interface Option
+- 💻 Background Server Mode

 ## Requirements